Boreas09/alexandria-docs/src/alexandria_data_structures/alexandria_data_structures-vec-VecTrait.md

 ### len

 Returns the length of the vec.

+#### Arguments

+- self The vec instance.

+Returns

-Parameters * self The vec instance.
-Returns * usize The length of the vec.
+- usize The length of the vec.

 Fully qualified path: `alexandria_data_structures::vec::VecTrait::len`

 ```rust
 fn len(self: @V) -> usize
 ```